-Reid Gardner Generating Station has 117 groundwater monitoring wells, 114 of which have been polluted above federal advisory levels based on samples collected between February 28, 2010 and August 23, 2013.
-Groundwater at this site contains unsafe levels of sulfate, arsenic, molybdenum, boron, manganese, strontium, fluoride, selenium, nickel, chromium, nitrate, cadmium, beryllium, lead and copper.Site description
+Reid Gardner Generating Station has 38 groundwater monitoring wells, 37 of which have been polluted above federal advisory levels based on samples collected between February 28, 2010 and December 11, 2019.
+Groundwater at this site contains unsafe levels of sulfate, boron, molybdenum, arsenic, fluoride, lithium, cobalt, strontium, radium, manganese, selenium, thallium, cadmium, chromium, nickel and lead.Site description

-Reid Gardner Generating Station was a 557-MW coal-fired power plant located near Moapa, Nevada on the Muddy River.
+Reid Gardner Generating Station was a 612-MW coal-fired power plant located near Moapa, Nevada on the Muddy River in Clark County.
 The station began operating in 1965 and retired in 2017.
 According to a 2013 report by NV Energy, past on-site spills, unlined and clay-lined wastewater and ash ponds, and a former diesel fuel delivery system were the primary sources of shallow groundwater contamination at the site.
 Groundwater at the site has been monitored for more than 35 years at over 100 monitoring wells.
 This station’s Mesa Ash Landfill and M5/M7 Surface Impoundments are regulated under the CCR-rule.